Finance Director (Harare)

 - Collaborate with the executive team to develop and implement the Company’s financial strategy.

-- goals.
-Assess the financial implications of major business decisions and recommend appropriate courses of action.
+- Assess the financial implications of major business decisions and recommend appropriate courses of action.

 - Monitor and report on the Company’s financial performance against strategic targets.